2004:

 2005:

-The infamous "I'm Going to Disney World!" television advertising
+The famous "I'm Going to Disney World!" television advertising

 campaign does not take place at Super Bowl XXXIX for the first time since it